xpring-eng/xpring4j/README.md

 # Xpring4j

-Xpring4j is the Java client side library of the Xpring SDK.
+Xpring4j is the Java client-side library of Xpring SDK.

 ## Features

 Xpring4j provides the following features:

-- Wallet generation and derivation (Seed or HD Wallet based)
+- Wallet generation and derivation (Seed-based or HD Wallet-based)
 - Address validation
 - Account balance retrieval
 - Sending XRP payments

 ## Installation

-Xpring4j utilizes two components to access the Xpring Platform:
+Xpring4j utilizes two components to access Xpring:

-1) The Xpring4j client side library (This library)
+1. The Xpring4j client-side library (This library)
-2) A server side component that handles requests from this library and proxies them to an XRP node
+2. A server-side component that handles requests from this library and proxies them to an XRP node

-### Client Side Library
+### Client-Side Library

 Xpring4j is available as a Java Library.
-Simply add the following to your `pom.xml`
+Simply add the following to your `pom.xml`:

 ```xml
 <repository>